The video experts blog

 First, let’s start with a brief look at the move toward live stream sports events in recent years.

-Live Streaming Sports
+Live Streaming Sports: A Primer

 Lower Barriers to Entry

-Even with widespread syndication, which presents all sorts of logistical challenges, reaching a worldwide audience with television broadcasts is difficult.
+Even with widespread syndication, which itself presents all sorts of logistical challenges, reaching a worldwide audience with television broadcasts is difficult.

 A bit of custom programming can open a treasure trove of options for live streams.
-For example, you could create an app that allows you to watch two games at the same time, side by side, like Major League Baseball has done.
+For example, you could create an app that allows you to watch two games at the same time, side by side, like Major League Baseball, has done.

 With live streaming, you can overlay scores from other games, integrate polls and commenting, share trivia in the midst of live broadcasts, and more.
 This allows you to engage with your audience in a completely new way.

 Pay per view or TVOD has always been a popular model.
 Live streaming pay per view sports allows you to integrate this standard practice easily.